 At two stages in the registration process you are asked specifically if you consent to our use of your Personal Information for the purposes defined within this policy.
 This is called “double opt-in.”
 If at any time you wish to discontinue your membership you simply send an email to firstname.lastname@example.org requesting your name and Personal Information be deleted from our files.

 When you participate in our research, we may ask you for your personal opinions, as well as demographic information, such as your age and household composition.
 You may refuse to answer certain questions or discontinue participation in a study at any time.
 If you join our online community, you may rescind your membership at any time by following the opt-out instructions that we include in every e-mail that we send.

-If a parent or guardian believes that Angus Reid Forum has in its database the personally-identifiable information of a child under the age of 18, please contact us immediately at email@example.com and we will use our best efforts to promptly remove such information from our records.
+If a parent or guardian believes that Angus Reid Group has in its database the personally-identifiable information of a child under the age of 18, please contact us immediately at email@example.com and we will use our best efforts to promptly remove such information from our records.